Martin-Gleiss/smartvisu/trunk/readme.txt

 HISTORY
 --------------------------------------------------------------------------------
 v 2.2
+    - new design: greenhornet
+    - new icons: gn (green)
+    - new pages: meister (as model-home)
+    - weather: yr.no now in en and de.
+Special thanks to Raik Alber
     - update: Twig, with continuous integration
     - new icons: They are named in englisch. thanks to mfd
     - new driver: smarthome.py with websocket-connection